 Grace University holds an articulated participation agreement with the Focus on the Family Institute located on the campus of Focus on the Family in Colorado Springs, Colorado.
 Because of this relationship, a Grace student has an advantage when competing for limited openings to study for a semester in Colorado.
 Students are able to complete up to 15 credit hours at Grace through the training experience at Focus on the Family that can enhance their training from Grace.
 Courses offered are listed below.
-For more information, contact the Dean of Grace College of the Bible.
+For more information, contact the Academic Dean.

 PSY 426 Christian Worldview Studies 3

 PSY 427 Family, Church & Society Studies 3

 PSY 453 Marriage & Leadership Studies 3

-PSY 454 Family Life Studies 3 PSY 458 Practicum 3
+PSY 454 Family Life Studies 3

+PSY 458 Practicum 3